Josiah Whitney: Controversies

 While in California, Whitney became embroiled in three notable controversies:

 Yosemite Valley origins

-First, Whitney maintained that Yosemite Valley was created by a cataclysmic sinking of the valley floor.
+First, Whitney maintained that Yosemite Valley was created by a sinking of the valley floor.
 However, John Muir, who was exploring the Yosemite area during the same time, argued that the valley was carved by glacial action.
 Whitney derided Muir as an "ignoramus" and a "mere sheepherder."
 Whitney's survey reports suppressed evidence of glaciers, and he never abandoned his viewpoint.
 Most scientists eventually dismissed Whitney's hypothesis and accepted Muir's.

 Calaveras Skull

 The second controversy involved the discovery of the Calaveras Skull, allegedly uncovered by a miner 130 ft beneath the surface of the earth.
 Eventually the skull made its way into the possession of Whitney, who quickly pronounced it genuine and concluded that it came from the Pliocene era (5.3 mya – 1.8 mya).
-However, others assert that the skull is much younger, as little as 1,000 years.
+Later investigation showed that the alleged discovery was a hoax perpetrated by the miners.
+Radiocarbon dating indicated that the skull was less than 1,000 years old.